MCreator/MCreator/plugins/mcreator-localization/help/default/particle/rotation_provider.md

-This parameter overrides default particle billboarding (always appears to face player)
+This parameter overrides default particle billboarding (always appears to face the player).

-Specify the direction (in radians) in which the particles faces by passing a _'`vector`'_ with 3 parameters,\
+Specify the orientation of the particle by passing a _`vector`_ with 3 parameters `(pitch, yaw, roll)` in radians.
-where: `vec(pitch, yaw, roll)`
-- (first entry provides pitch, second one provides yaw, third gives roll)

-Note: When rendering, the rotations are applied in the order: (Roll-Yaw-Pitch)
+Rotations are applied in the following order: Roll, Yaw, Pitch